* OPEC/Russia-led supply restraint has propped up crude

 * U.S. oil production has stalled due to icy weather

-* But U.S. output expected to break through 10 mln bpd soon (Adds comments, India imports, updates prices, changes dateline, previous LONDON)
+* But U.S. output expected to break through 10 mln bpd soon (Changes dateline from SINGAPORE, updates prices, adds quote)

-NEW YORK, Jan 16 (Reuters) - Oil prices eased from three-year highs on Tuesday as traders booked profits from the rally but healthy demand underpinned prices near $70, a level not seen since 2014's market slump.
+LONDON, Jan 16 (Reuters) - Brent crude oil dipped on Tuesday but remained near $70 a barrel, a level not seen since 2014's dramatic market slump.

 The restraint has coincided with healthy oil demand, pushing up crude by almost 15 percent since early December.

 "This rally has been driven first by robust fundamentals, with strong demand growth and high OPEC compliance accelerating," U.S. bank Goldman Sachs said in a note.

 "We see increasing upside risks to our $62 per barrel Brent and $57.5 per barrel WTI forecast for the coming months."

 Other U.S. banks, including Bank of America Merrill Lynch and Morgan Stanley, have already upped their price forecasts.